melt-umn/silver/documentation/concepts/determinism/index.md

    Re-work the grammar so that this is no longer the case.

-5. [javac] ... error: cannot find symbol

-   This is the result of outdated java definitions holding on to a production or terminal that has been removed.
-Silver --clean does not automatically do this removal right now.
+5. ```T, designated as a marking terminal, must be referenced only as the first right-hand-side element in a bridge production.```

    ##### Potential solutions:

-   Delete the subdirectory your grammars are represented by in silver/generated.

-6. T, designated as a marking terminal, must be referenced only as the first right-hand-side element in a bridge production.

-   ##### Potential solutions:

-   Re-work the grammar to remove any production that includes a marking terminal not as the first element of a production.
+   Re-work the grammar to remove any production that includes a marking terminal where it is not the first element of that production.
 One approach could be to try to add a second identical terminal that is not marking, and disambiguate which should appear in which contexts.